Nostoc: A green, jelly-like substance growing in lawns

 Nostoc is not easy to control; cyanobacteria have been around for about 3.5 billion years and have survived conditions ranging from volcanoes to the Ice Age.

-Within the category of “What is it?” lives a strange-looking organism called Nostoc.
-During summer 2014, several people brought in samples of a green jelly-like substance growing in their lawns.
-After a bit of digging, I identified the stuff as Nostoc sp., a genus of cyanobacterium formerly classified as blue-green algae.
+Within the category of “what is it?” lives a strange-looking organism called Nostoc.
+I first saw it a few summers ago when several people brought in samples of a green, jelly-like substance growing in their lawns, and someone has brought it to my office every year since then.
+After a bit of digging the first time, I identified the stuff as Nostoc sp., a genus of cyanobacterium formerly classified as blue-green algae.
 Nostoc has many colorful names including witches’ butter, mare’s eggs and meadow ears, among others.
 In fact, one of the earliest names for it was star jelly, based on the belief that it was a remnant of shooting stars fallen to earth.

 Following a period of rain, it may appear suddenly in lawns, pastures, paved surfaces, roofs or stones.
 Michigan State University Extension has even reported Nostoc a problem in commercial nursery production.
 It can be hazardous on paved surfaces as it is very slippery when wet.
 When found in lawns, it is generally on a site where the grass is growing poorly due to severe compaction, overwatering or both.
 It has not caused the lawn’s decline; it has simply colonized an area where it has favorable conditions to grow.
 Poor drainage, compacted soils and fertilizers containing phosphorus create a favorable environment for colonies of Nostoc.